thegreenwebfoundation/carbon-txt-validator/docs/installation.md

 The carbon-txt validator project uses the Pyproject format to track software library dependencies, so should work with most python tools for managing dependencies, like `pip`.

-## The supported approach - using uv and just
+## The supported approach - using `uv` and `just`

-With that in mind, the supported, 'golden path' approach is to use the `uv` tool for managing packages, and `just` for automating common tasks.
+With that in mind, the supported, 'golden path' approach is to use the `uv` tool from Astral for managing dependencies, and `just` for automating common tasks.

+We recommend and support `uv`, because it helps address many of the common issues managing different versions of Python, both in developmnent and in production, and is actively supported by people working on it full time.

+We recommend `just`, as it offers a maintainable way to document and automate common tasks during development, and is both well documented, and actively maintained.

 ### Installing just and installing uv